 - Amanda Beans Amazing Dream – A fun picture book to demonstrate the usefulness of skip counting, multiplication or repeated addition when counting .- Teaching Notes also available

 - If each orange has 8 slices – Take multiplication problems one step further with this great book to introduce solving word problems.
 If each orange has 8 slices and each slice has 2 seeds, then how many seeds are there in all?Helps students with multiplying, adding, and counting in the world all around them.

 Take a Look at our favourite Pins.
 We have collected more ideas for your maths lessons on our Teaching Multiplication Pinterest board

 Free Repeated Addition Lesson Plan

 - Here is a Lesson Plan with all these ideas together for your next maths lesson.
-We used out Lesson Planner Range to add our lesson Ideas – See them Here
+We used our Lesson Planner Product Range to add our lesson Ideas – See them Here

 Shop for your math rotation resources for this Concept…